 Andrea Otáñez of Seattle, Washington, has worked as a reporter, copy editor, team editor and columnist for The Salt Lake Tribune and The Seattle Times.
 She is currently an associate teaching professor in the Department of Communication at the University of Washington, Seattle, where she has developed courses in communication studies; race, gender, power and media representations of Latinx people; and critiques of journalistic objectivity.

 Wilson Criscione, a lifelong Washingtonian, has reported for various newspapers throughout the state, including the Bellingham Herald and the Inlander.
 His work has exposed top state officials for ignoring domestic violence, triggered criminal investigations into abusive police and uncovered mistreatment of children in schools and foster care.
-Reach him at email@example.com.
+Reach him at email@example.com or on twitter @wilsoncriscione.

 Kaylee Tornay has been documenting stories in Oregon and California since her high school journalism days in Bend, Oregon, covering the progress of the water polo team.
 A graduate of the University of Oregon, she braved the rains of Eugene with her notebook before moving on to cover wildfire mitigation and dangerous highways in the forests and vineyards of Southern Oregon and Sonoma County.
 She has won regional awards for her work watchdogging public and private schools’ efficacy in meeting student needs, from safety to mental health support to instruction.
 Reach her at firstname.lastname@example.org.

 Braela Kwan recently completed a Master of Journalism from the University of British Columbia in Vancouver, B.C., where she is based.
 Her work can be found in The Tyee, Hakai Magazine, The Star Vancouver, and Slate Magazine.